• Skip to primary navigation

 I’m not talking about the friends that your character thinks are friends but end up stabbing her in the back.
 I’m talking about real friends who cause real trouble, often unintentionally.

 As we know, friends, family, and allies can cause conflict, too.
 And because of their close connection with the main character, trouble from a friend inherently equates to elevated emotions for the hero.
 Plus, friends are so accessible; you won’t typically have to orchestrate a meeting in order to make the sparks fly because the friends are already there.
+So it makes sense to use those closest to the protagonist to add conflict.

 Opposing Goals: Throughout your story, your hero should have something he’s trying to achieve.
 But at the scene level, he should also have goals—smaller micro-goals that move him toward getting what he wants overall.
 Conflict comes in the form of people, forces, things, etc. that block the character from getting what he wants.
-Oftentimes this comes in the form of the antagonist, who is actively working against the character.
+Oftentimes, this comes in the form of the antagonist, who is actively working against the character.
 But what if the character with the opposing goal is his friend?
 Fireworks, that’s what happens, between the hero and the person he thought was on his side.

 Shared Goals: Another form of conflict comes when two characters want the same thing.
 Again, the typical scenario is the character and the antagonist or a rival going after the same objective—getting the boy/girl, winning the game/court case/contest, getting a spot on the team, etc. But it gets a lot more complicated when the person competing with the character is a trusted ally.